openvinotoolkit/openvino/tools/pot/docs/SaturationIssue.md

 The only way to detect the saturation issue is to run inference on a CPU that allows it and then on one that does not (for example, a VNNI-based CPU).
 A significant difference in accuracy (more than 1%) will be the main indicator of the saturation issue impact.

 ## Saturation Issue Workaround
-The algorithm uses only 7 bits to represent weights (of Convolutional or Fully-Connected layers), while quantizing activations using the full range of 8-bit data types.
-Using this workaround for the first layer can help mitigate the saturation issue for many models.
-However, this can lead to the degradation of accuracy due to the reduced representation of weights.
+While quantizing activations use the full range of 8-bit data types, there is a workaround using only 7 bits to represent weights (of Convolutional or Fully-Connected layers).
+Using this algorithm for the first layer can help mitigate the saturation issue for many models.
+However, this can lead to lower accuracy due to reduced representation of weights.

 POT tool provides three options to deal with the saturation issue.
 The options can be enabled in the POT configuration file using the `saturation_fix` parameter: